-SEC Rule requires that CNS participants close out settlement date fails after trade date, or "T+2").
+Rule 204 requires that CNS participants such as Jefferies close out any failed settlement that exists on the settlement date for an equity security (the second business day after trade date, or "T+2").
 If the close-out does not take place at or before the opening of trading on T+3 (in the case of short sales) and T+5, respectively (in the case of long sales), Rule 204 imposes restrictions on Jefferies' ability to effect future short sales in that security.
 The SEC also adopted Rule 10b-21, an anti-fraud provision designed to deter "naked" short selling.
 Jefferies has prepared this summary of the rule requirement for your convenience.
 It is not intended to be legal advice or to be conclusive.
 You should consult your own counsel to assess the impact of Rule 204 on you.